 Skip the late night by doing your countdown an hour or so later than the normal kids’ bedtimes – late enough to feel special and give your kiddo that “oooh, I’m up SO late!” feeling, but early enough to avoid wreaking havoc.

 For the excitement of a live New Year’s eve countdown and some international flair, figure out a country whose time zone aligns with your planned “midnight” time and find a livestream (e.g. if I’m in Minnesota and want our family’s countdown to happen at 9 pm, I could try to find a live broadcast from Argentina, which is 3 hours later).

 You can also enjoy the excitement of a countdown through a kid-friendly countdown.
 I think I’m going to go with #5 in this list from The Everymom.

 Also make sure to have a fabulous rendition of Auld Lang Syne at the ready.

-With a little planning, New Year’s Eve at home with kids is super fun and memorable.
+With a little planning, New Year’s Eve at home with kids can prove fun and memorable.
 I hope this list gives you some ideas you’re excited to try.

 Wishing you and your loved ones a joy-filled celebration.
 Happy New Year!